joshiemoore/snakehdl/docs/bops.md

 <a href="../snakehdl/bops.py#L0"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>

 # <kbd>module</kbd> `bops`
-Binary operations
+Boolean operations

 The `BOp` is the core data structure of snakeHDL.
-Each `BOp` represents a low-level primitive binary operation that must be implemented in hardware by the compiler backends.
+Each `BOp` represents a low-level primitive boolean operation that must be implemented in hardware by the compiler backends.

 `BOp` objects are immutable.
 They should not be modified by the user after initialization.